EllenHalv/Nickname-generator-CI-CD/README.md

-## This is a Nickname Generator Web App using CI/CD pipeline with Jenkins and Docker.
+### Nickname Generator Web App

-Created to practice CI/CD.
+Created to practice CI/CD pipeline using Jenkins and Docker.

 ## The web app is hosted using AWS Amplify.